watcher00090/mayastor-terraform-playground/hcloud-kubeadm/README.md

 In top-level directory of this project (not repo!) - the one containing this README:

 1. `terraform init`
-2. Create `terraform.tfvars` file in the top-level directory with at least following contents (feel free to create more nodes; mayastor will use additional nodes for replication automatically).
+2. Create `terraform.tfvars` file in the top-level directory with at least following contents (feel free to create more nodes; mayastor will use additional nodes for replication automatically and your volumes will have _as many replicas as your node count_).
 Update `admin_ssh_keys`.
 You can also use `key_data` instead of `key_file` to specify key verbatim.

 ```
 hcloud_token     = "<hcloud_r/w_api_token>"